-MicroSD cards allow you to expand the capacity of many devices easily.
-But it’s not as straightforward as just packing a bunch of gigabytes into a small memory card.
+MicroSD cards allow you to expand the capacity of many devices quickly.
+But it's not as straightforward as just packing a bunch of gigabytes into a small memory card.

 The best microSD cards also need to offer high speeds.
 These are essential when moving large files to and from the card.
 This is especially true when recording video in Ultra HD (4K) resolutions.
-Your device will be writing a lot of data, and you’ll need ample space.
+Your device will be writing a lot of data and need ample space.

 This is our pick of the best microSD cards currently available in terms of pricing, reliability, and usability.
-Just remember that it is advisable to have cloud backup in case you lose your card (they're tiny, remember).
+Remember that it is advisable to have cloud backup if you lose your card (they're tiny, remember).

-Should data on them ever become corrupted or accidentally deleted, you can try of one of our best data recovery software as well.
-And if you're looking for an SD card for your camera instead, check out our separate best SD cards guide for our advice on those.
+Should data on them ever become corrupted or accidentally deleted, you can also try one of our best data recovery software.
+And if you're looking for an SD card for your camera instead, check out our best SD card guide for advice.

 The Samsung Evo Plus microSD card looks like 'one card to rule them all at first glance.
 A low price point paired with huge read and write speeds makes it a desirable option.
 And while we don’t expect these cards to hit top numbers in testing, we did find this card only reached a write speed of 58.5MB/s, which is less than half the advertised speed.
 A read speed of 76.1MB/s is also a touch shy of claimed max read speeds.
 But considering how little this card costs, it's a speedy little number that should more than match most devices you throw at it.
 We were pleasantly surprised to see its performance at such a low price.